datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ### `plt` pyplot versus object-based matplotlib

-Matplotlib integrates nicely with the NumPy package and can use NumPy arrays as input of the available plot functions.
+Matplotlib integrates nicely with the NumPy package and can use NumPy arrays as input to the available plot functions.
 Consider the following example data, created with NumPy by drawing 1000 samples from a normal distribution with a mean value of 0 and a standard deviation of 0.1: